3 Invaluable Treats from Martin Luther's Bold Act on October 31

 but for the right price.

-Reformation which changed both church and world history.
-In fact, after the
+Reformation, which changed both church and world history.
+In fact, at the dawn of the year 2000, the editors of Life

 magazine listed Luther’s act as the second most momentous event of the past